 Recommended by: Jenny, Peak District Kids

-But the real romantic treat of the Peak District is the dark night skies, creating the perfect conditions for stargazing.
+This stunning national park has been the backdrop for many adaptations of Pride and Prejudice; fans won’t want to miss Chatsworth House (aka Pemberley).
+But the most romantic element of the Peak District is its incredibly dark night skies, creating the perfect conditions for stargazing.
 Grab a bottle of wine and some blankets, and head to Surprise View, near Hathersage.

 Cheddar Gorge, Somerset